Goodyear Tire & Rubber Co (GT)

 Description

-- GT price at the close of October 31, 2025 was $6.89 and was inside the primary price channel.
+- GT price at the close of December 31, 2025 was $8.76 and was lower than the bottom border of the primary price channel by $0.25 (2.77%).
+This indicates a possible reversal in the primary trend direction.

 Secondary Trend